spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/vmware-system-requirements.md

 ### Spectro Role Privileges

-The spectro role privileges listed in the following table must be applied to following vSphere objects you intended to use for the Palette install.
+As listed in the table, apply spectro role privileges to vSphere objects you intend to use for Palette installation.
 A separate table lists Spectro role privileges for VMs by category.

 During the installation, images and Open Virtual Appliance (OVA) files are downloaded to the folder you selected.
 These images are cloned from the folder and applied VMs that deployed during the installation.